The Paper Plane Cocktail Is Happy Hour Perfection

 What is Aperol?

-An apértif is served before a meal, while a digestif is enjoyed after a meal.
+Quick note: An apéritif is a light, appetite‑stimulating drink served before a meal, whereas a digestif is usually richer and enjoyed afterward to aid digestion.

 Best Bourbon To Use